Tenant Satisfaction Measures

 There are 22 TSMs, divided into two types:

-• 12 Tenant Perception Measures: These are questions we ask you to understand how satisfied you are with our services.
-For example, ‘how satisfied are you with the safety of your home?’
+- 12 Tenant Perception Measures: These are questions we ask you to understand how satisfied you are with our services.
+For example, ‘how satisfied or dissatisfied are you that your landlord provides a home that is safe?’

-• 10 Management Information Measures: These come from data we already have and report to our management teams, like the number of anti-social behaviour cases relative to the size of our landlord service.
+- 10 Management Information Measures: These come from data we already hold and report to our management teams, like the number of anti-social behaviour cases relative to the size of our landlord service.

 We collect this information every year and report it to the Regulator of Social Housing.